skienzmatishun/rippreport/content/p/combat/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Corrupt politicians used public utility funds like a private slush fund while ignoring critical city repairs.
+Public records prove former leaders wasted millions on legal fees instead of fixing broken infrastructure.
+Join the fight for honest government by diving into our latest report.
 ---
 My first visit to the Veterans Hospital in Birmingham Alabama was in December of 1968, 51 years ago.
 Since that time I have had 14 shoulder operations and a kidney removed as a result of my tour of duty as a young Marine in Vietnam.